nikolamaric/table_builder/README.md

 **Fork the repo, position to the root and do the following steps:**

-- Build the docker images: `docker-compose build`
+- Build the docker containers: `docker-compose build`

-- Run docker images: `docker-compose up -d`
+- Run the docker containers: `docker-compose up -d`

 And you are ready to go!
 Everything is running on: `localhost:8000`.
 So it means that if you want to create a new dynamic table, you should send POST on: `http://localhost:8000/api/table`.